Java-Archive/vaadin-addons/README.md

 ## Selenoid in Docker
-Selenoid is a nice alternative for Selenium written in GO.
+Selenoid is a nice alternative for Selenium written in Go.
-Give it a tryand check the githup repo here : [https://github.com/aerokube/selenoid](https://github.com/aerokube/selenoid) One easy way of using it, will be based on Docker.
+Give it a try and check the githup repo here : [https://github.com/aerokube/selenoid](https://github.com/aerokube/selenoid) One easy way of using it, will be based on Docker.

 This is needed to manage the driver images